trcrsired/Portable-Cpp-Guideline/README.md

 It's recommended to include the following flags when compiling with GCC and Clang:

-Wall -Wextra -Wpedantic -Wmisleading-indentation -Wunused -Wuninitialized -Wshadow -Wconversion
+-Wall -Wextra -Wpedantic -Wmisleading-indentation -Wunused -Wuninitialized -Wshadow -Wconversion

 here is an extended explanation of each flag: